7. Miscellaneous Assembly Directives

 <symbolic directive> ::= ERROR { <lexeme> }

 The ERROR directive, like TITLE and SUBTITLE, allows any text to be included in the remainder of the line; this directive always forces an assembly error message that will list that line, at the point where it was encountered during the assembly process.
-This is most likely to be useful inside complex macro and conditional assembly code, for example, to report that a macro parameter is out of bounds.
+This is most likely to be useful inside complex conditional (see Chapter 5) and macro (see Chapter 6) assembly, for example, to report an illegal parameter.